elliotberry/ghastly-image-search/README.md

 g-i-s
 =====

-A fork of Jim Kang's `g-i-s` package that uses axios to fetch the data.
+A fork of Risa Fletcher's fork of Jim Kang's `g-i-s` package that uses axios to fetch the data.
 Additionally, instead of using callbacks, the API returns the requested images.

 From the original API: Another Google Image Search Node module.
 The nature of these things is that they eventually break as GIS changes, but this one works as of 2018-06-20.